-- 2 Go to %ZENWORKS HOME%\conf and delete the DeviceData and DeviceGUID files. - 3 Clear ISD (Image Safe Data) by using %ZENWORKS\HOME%\bin\preboot\ziswin.exe - 4 Shutdown the device and take a snapshot. - 5 In the Citrix Studio, go to Machine Catalog and click Update Machines. - 6 Select the latest snapshot that was taken in Step 4 on page 125, and then complete the on screen instructions.
+- 1 Install the latest agent on the base machine. - 2 Go to %ZENWORKS HOME%\conf and delete the DeviceData and DeviceGUID files. - 3 Clear ISD (Image Safe Data) by using %ZENWORKS\HOME%\bin\preboot\ziswin.exe - 4 Shutdown the device and take a snapshot. - 5 In the Citrix Studio, go to Machine Catalog and click Update Machines. - 6 Select the latest snapshot that was taken in Step 4 on page 122, and then complete the on screen instructions.